Weakly maximal subgroups of branch groups: Generalized parabolic subgroups

-Suppose now that all $\Stab_F(v)$ orbit-closures are not open, and hence have empty-interior.
+We now prove the first assertion.
+Suppose that all the $\Stab_F(v)$ orbit-closures are not open, and hence have empty-interior.
 In particular, for any ray $\xi$ passing through $v$, the subgroup $\Stab_G(\overline{F.\xi})$ is generalized parabolic.
-Since $\partial T$ is a Cantor space, it is also a Baire space.
+Since $\partial T_v$ is a Cantor space, it is also a Baire space.
 That is, the union of countably many closed sets with empty interior has empty interior.
-In particular, $\partial T_v$ cannot be covered by a countable union of $\Stab_F(v)$\hyphen orbit-closures.
+In particular, $\partial T_v$ cannot be covered by a countable union of $\Stab_F(v)$-orbit-closures.